otissv/is-schema-valid/README.md

 So it mostly comes down to a matter of style and purpose of each.

-The is-schema-valid can always be wrapped inside another object if additional fields are needed.
+The is-schema-valid method can always be wrapped inside another object if additional fields are needed.
 ```
+const schema = {
+    "id"    : 1,
+    "name"  : "A green door",
+    "price" : 12.50,
+    "tags"  : ["home", "green"]
+}

-const personSchema = {
+const productSchema = {
-  tilte      : 'Person schema',
+  title      : 'Product schema',
-  description: 'This is a schema for a person',
+  description: 'This is a schema for a product',
   type       : 'object',
+  properties : schema,
-  schema     : isSchema(schema)
+  validate   : isSchema(schema)
 };
-personSchema.schema(data);
+productSchema.validate(data);
 ```